jedick/plotmydata/README.md

 ## Under the hood

 Model Context Protocol (MCP) allows AI agents to interact with external tools in a client-server setup.
-We use Docker MCP Gateway to connect an [Agent Development Kit] client to an MCP server from the [mcptools] R package.
+We connect an [Agent Development Kit] client to an MCP server from the [mcptools] R package.
 [Docker Compose] supports definitions of containerized AI agents and one or more MCP servers for scalable and secure deployment.

 - The `plotmydata-tools` image is based on [rocker/v-ver]